megabyte6/brainfuck-rust/README.md

-# Brainfuck-rust
+# Brainf*ck-rust

 ## About
-Brainfuck-rust is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter I wrote to learn Rust.
+Brainfuck-rust is a [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck) interpreter I wrote to learn Rust.
-Inspiration taken from [Alexander Overvoorde's](https://github.com/Overv/bf) Brainfuck interpreter on GitHub.
+Inspiration taken from [Alexander Overvoorde's](https://github.com/Overv/bf) Brainf*ck interpreter on GitHub.
 For more samples, see [brain-lang's examples](https://github.com/brain-lang/brainfuck/tree/master/examples).
 They have some pretty cool programs on there :)

 ## Usage